kachayev/quiche4j/README.md

 Java implementation of the QUIC transport protocol and HTTP/3.

-The library provides thin Java API layer on top of JNI calls to [quiche](https://github.com/cloudflare/quiche).
-Quiche4j provides a low level API for processing QUIC packets and handling connection state.
+The library provides thin Java API layer on top of JNI calls to [quiche](https://github.com/cloudflare/quiche). `Quiche4j` provides a low level API for processing QUIC packets and handling connection state.
 The application is responsible for providing I/O (e.g. sockets handling) as well as timers.
-The library itself does not make any assumptions on how I/O layer is organized, making it's pluggle both into sycn and async architectures.
+The library itself does not make any assumptions on how I/O layer is organized, making it's pluggle into different architectures.

 The main goal of the JNI bindings is to ensure high-performance:
 * zero-copy data trasfer between runtimes where possible